 The Graduate School of Technology uses online registration procedures for all students.
-To register for courses, students must first meet with their program advisors to insure that they are signing up correctly for courses.
-Once student and advisor agree on which courses the student will take, the advisor will issue a temporary pin number to the student that will all him or her to register successfully on line.
-Please note that you may register only for the courses approved by your advisor and for a maximum of twelve (12) Credits per semester.
+To register for courses, students must first meet with their program advisors to ensure that they will be registering for the courses approved for them.
+Once student and advisor agree on which courses the student will take, the advisor will issue a temporary PIN number to the student that will allow him or her to access the online registration system.
+Please note that you may register only for the courses approved by your advisor and for a maximum of twelve (12) credits per semester.

+Final responsibility for any academic transaction rests with the student.
 Students who are not registered may NOT attend classes under any circumstances or for any reason.